- Camps go in, and out of the field with the hunters.

 Access to Water

 Situating your campsite near a good water source for cooking and doing dishes is always a good idea.
 Camping too close to water can be noisy, so setting it back a bit is a good idea.
+You are responsible for your own drinking water and purification system for your trip.

 Try to Find Dry Ground